 Historically, incidents involving use of force have posed a complex area of law.
 This has become further complicated by public perception regarding officer actions — especially considering cases in recent years in Florida, Missouri, Minnesota, and many major cities — that heightens once lawsuits are brought to light by the media.

 The best way to avoid such publicity and negative public opinion?
 By dealing with the litigation early and effectively, getting the suit dismissed before it becomes a media event.

 A police officer, jail deputy, or other public employee acts under color of state law while acting in his official capacity or while exercising his responsibilities pursuant to state law.
-This makes them liable for a 42 USC § 1983 claim for a civil rights violation due to the use of force.
+This makes them liable for a 42 U.S.C. § 1983 claim due to the use of force.

 Police officers, of course, are usually liable for issues which arise during the arrest and detainment of the public.
 Liability for arrest and detainment can arise under the Eighth Amendment or Fourth Amendment.
 The question turns on whether the person was “in custody” at the time of the incident.

 If the plaintiff was a free person at the time of the incident and the use of force occurred in the course of an arrest or other seizure of the plaintiff, the plaintiff’s claim arises under the Fourth Amendment and its reasonableness standard.
 If the person was convicted, however, the Eighth Amendment applies.

 Managing the complex intersections of the Fourth or Eighth Amendment, deprivation of rights, and the use of force, is best managed by experienced attorneys who understand the nuances of this area of law.